safar-jn/design-patterns/Proxy/README.md

 #### SUMMARY

 Only thing to lookout for is that heavy pre/post-processing in proxy object can cause performance drop.
+Other than that proxies are great for wide variety of things especially for modifying already existing pieces of code.